gto76/standard-aliases/README.md

 Misc
 ----
-* Usually if function only makes Linux command easier to use, either by using a few “ sensible” options, or just by sending output to a pager (if necessary), then it has the same name as command, but with number `1` appended at the end.
+* Usually if function only makes Linux command easier to use, either by using a few “sensible” options, or just by sending output to a pager (if necessary), then it has the same name as command, but with number `1` appended at the end.
 Some examples are: `ps1`, `mkdir1`, `pgrep1`, `tree1`.
 Options for this commands are defined at the bottom of [`standardrc`](standard_rc#L328-L358) and can be customized by preference.

 * **`cp`**, **`mv`**, **`rm`** and **`rmdir`** are the only functions that override already existing commands.
 They are all run in interactive mode, meaning you get asked for conformation before any destructive operation.
 If you want to execute them without this prompting, use `-f` (force) option. `rmdir` also deletes the directory contents.